 But his has been a league-changing career: A centerpiece of the Indianapolis Colts' defense, a three-time first-team All-Pro, seven-time Pro Bowler and member of the NFL's All-2000s team.

-Freeney sat down with ESPN recently to discuss his career, his legacy, his trademark spin move and what might be next.
+Freeney sat down with ESPN to discuss his career, his legacy and his trademark spin move.
 (Editor's note: This Q&A was edited for content and clarity)

 What did you think when you first came into the league?
 That was a talented defense at Syracuse and then you come to Indianapolis, did you imagine this type of career?